dbmcclain/Lisp-Actors/README.md

 So far so good.
 But Dynamic Bindings that were in effect cannot be restored, and UNWIND-PROTECT presents some interesting puzzles.
 If you really need some dynamic bindings restored, then use the CPS =LET and =LET* forms.
 But UNWIND-PROTECT remains a puzzle.
 In particular we have difficulties restarting irreversible actions...

+One interesting outcome of Actor style is that the particular Thread on which an Actor is executing is almost irrelevant.
+CURRENT-PROCESS is irrelevant.
+What is more important is CURRENT-ACTOR, which is used when forming continuation closures and elsewhere.
+It doesn't matter which thread an Actor is running on.
+But what does matter is whether or not some actor is the CURRENT-ACTOR, for that warns us off from making slot mutations and instead asking the other Actor to perform those mutations for itself.

 - DM